Economic Value Added (EVA)

 Accountants typically find all the necessary adjustments by hypothetically asking themselves if they would accept their remuneration having to depend on the resulting profit.
 The necessary adjustments quickly become apparent.
 The guiding principle is only to adjust profits in a way that is discounted cash flow neutral: costs can be capitalized but not eliminated, while depreciation can be omitted but the associated assets remain on the balance sheet.
-It is important that the resulting NOPAT stays close to the official profit declaration, because every change requires an explanation.
+It is important that the resulting NOPAT stays close to the official profit declaration because every change requires an explanation.
 The resulting NOPAT is the input for EVA.

 Tax Treatment in EVA

 In order to calculate NOPAT for EVA, one has to assess the impact of taxes.
 This can be accomplished by calculating actual taxes for the period under observation from paid taxes and changes in the tax positions on the balance sheet.
 It is important to calculate exactly what taxes are due for that period independent of when those taxes are actually paid.
-Very often this approach is too complicated for non-financial managers, in which case a flat tax rate may used.
-Tax adjustments focus operating management on operating issues, and defines EVA as a purely operating performance metric.
+Very often this approach is too complicated for non-financial managers, in which case a flat tax rate may be used.
+Tax adjustments focus operating management on operating issues and define EVA as a purely operating performance metric.
 If the tax situation changes, the tax rate is adjusted in advance.

 Cost of Capital

 In traditional accounting using Generally Accepted Accounting Principles (GAAP), the interest paid on any debt appears as a cost on corporate balance sheets, yet there is no corresponding cost for shareholders equity.
 But of course there is an opportunity cost to equity financing, and shareholders expect a competitive return on their investment every bit as much as creditors do.
 Including the Cost of Capital in measuring operating performance and economic profit is perhaps the single most important adjustment made to GAAP in EVA and Value Based management.